electronpass/electronpass-desktop/README.md

 ## Downloading binaries

 ### Note
-**Binaries are probably not working.
-We are trying to work on that when we have spare time.**
+Binaries are not working.That's because travis does not like us...
+We are trying to fix it...

 #### Releases